OneMadGypsy/fuzzquery/docs/source/tokens.rst

 -----------

 insertion
+  Placing a character between existing adjacent characters substitution
+  Replacing a character with a different character deletion
+  Removing a character
+total
-  placing a character between existing adjacent characters substitution replacing a character with a different character deletion removing a character total the number of times an approximation was made limit the maximum number of allowed approximations
+  The number of times an approximation was made or the combined score of those approximations limit
+  The maximum number of allowed approximations.
+Also referred to as ``x``

 Overview
 --------